 New York Yankees vs Baltimore Orioles Odds, Spread, and Totals

-The New York Yankees will look to shatter a four-game losing streak when they face the Baltimore Orioles at 6:35 p.m.
-EST on Tuesday.
-If they do not manage to…
+The New York Yankees will face the Baltimore Orioles in a rubber match at 1:05 p.m.
+EST on Wednesday.
+After drawing the series even behind a three-run home run from…

-The New York Yankees will look to shatter a four-game losing streak when they face the Baltimore Orioles at 6:35 p.m.
-EST on Tuesday.
-If they do not manage to do so, they will tie their longest stretch of losing play of the year, falling even further behind the AL East-leading Tampa Bay Rays.
-Despite a monster offseason, the Orioles are already eight games back of first place in the division, putting the pressure to produce against their rivals at a fever pitch early in the campaign.
+The New York Yankees will face the Baltimore Orioles in a rubber match at 1:05 p.m.
+EST on Wednesday.
+After drawing the series even behind a three-run home run from outfielder Trent Grisham, the Yankees have recouped some of the momentum that helped them sweep Baltimore when these teams met for the first time.
+For their part, the Orioles are no longer in the cellar of the AL East, but that is largely because of the ineptitude of the rest of the division rather than Baltimore's own play.
+Stealing the series would constitute a huge moral victory as well as a normal one.

-New York was just swept for the second time this season, this time at the hands of the Milwaukee Brewers.
-The offense largely disappeared in that series, scoring three runs twice and getting shut out in the series opener.
-Last night's showing in Game 1 of this set against Baltimore was not any more inspiring.
-First baseman Ben Rice accounted for two of the five hits while five of his teammates failed to register a knock.
-That was all in spite of a solid matchup with Baltimore pitcher Brandon Young, one that the Yankees are normally able to take advantage of.
-A strong performance from starting pitcher Will Warren on Tuesday would go a long way in helping New York claim a victory as it tries to fight through a mini-slump.
+Standing in the way of that moral victory is Yankees starter Max Fried.
+The lefty has taken the mantle of staff ace, putting up a 2.91 ERA and a 0.95 WHIP over nine starts.
+Even though Fried played somewhat poorly against the Orioles last time he faced them, there are several reasons to believe that a rebound is on the horizon.
+Baltimore has struggled massively against left-handed pitching, earning a .216/.306/.366 slash line against southpaws.
+Additionally, Fried's ERA and WHIP drop to 1.74 and 0.80, respectively, when he pitches away from Yankee Stadium.
+The stage is set for a solid pitching performance, one that would serve to bolster a New York lineup that has not been too hot lately.

 Spread